© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Howden Church, ruined portions is a scheduled monument protected by Historic England under reference 1005226.
 View the official record →

-Howden Church is a ruined medieval parish church located in the East Riding of Yorkshire, England.
+Howden Church is a substantial ruined medieval church located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005226.

 Howden Church, ruined portions is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005226.